 When the WAB-gNB’s service authorization status changes from “authorized” to “not authorized”:

-The WAB-gNB attempts to handover, or release, the UEs.
+The WAB-gNB attempts to handover, or releases, the UEs.

 The NG and Xn connections of the WAB-gNB are removed.

 The PDU sessions of the WAB-MT used for backhauling may be released.